TheArchitect2000/evm-server/README.md

 ```
 geth attach /home/ubuntu/fides_blockchain/geth.ipc
 ```
--- Get you eNode id and email it to info@fidesinnova.io and request to join the Fides Innova network:
+-- Get your eNode using the following command and email it to info@fidesinnova.io to request to join the Fides Innova network:
 ```
 admin.nodeInfo.enode
 ```
--- Receive at least one eNode from info@fidesinnova.io and add it to your server.
+-- Receive at least one eNode from info@fidesinnova.io and add it to your server using the following code.
 ```
 admin.addPeer("enode://XXXXXXXXXX")
 ```